Scenario-Convert Tool

 An example call would look like this:

-▶️ Export database or routes to GeoJson files
+▶️ Export database or routes to GeoJSON files

 Sometimes you might want to export the contents of your database into a GeoJSON format.
 For example for visualizations of your road network using QGIS.